-Because social media and review sites are so entrenched in our searches for information and form part of our decision making these are the platforms that are going to be pivotal to building your employer brand.
-If you dislike them, tough, you have no option but to start utilising them because if you don’t your competition will and you will look like those weird company with the ‘egg’ avatar on Twitter.
+Because social media and review sites are so entrenched in our searches for information and form part of our decision making, these are the platforms which are going to be pivotal to building your employer brand.
+If you dislike them, tough, you have no option but to start utilising them because if you don’t your competition will and you will look like those weird companies with the ‘egg’ avatar on Twitter.

 Let’s get a different perspective on why an employer brand is important.